“The energy–matter world, which is also part of the economic system, has been given little, if any, attention.”

 In this post we further explore those characteristics of energy utility and performance which should be considered in order to define truly sustainable energy.

-The many dimensions of energy utility
+Sustainable Energy – the many dimensions of energy utility

 “I admire Homo sapiens’ capacity to follow through on an idea, no matter how it hurts.”